kevinvenson/HyperledgerFabric/README.md

 	Type these following keys
 	Key			Value (Samples)

-	invoiceNumber		INV002
+	invoiceNumber:		INV002
-	billedTo		Lenovo
+	billedTo:		Lenovo
-	invoiceDate		2/9/2019
+	invoiceDate:		2/9/2019
-	invoiceAmount		50000
+	invoiceAmount:		50000
-	itemDescription		any description here
+	itemDescription:	any description here
-	gr			no
+	gr:			no
-	isPaid			no
+	isPaid:			no
-	paidAmount		0
+	paidAmount:		0
-	repaid			no
+	repaid:			no
-	repaymentAmount		0
+	repaymentAmount:	0

 4. After inputting these keys, press SEND.
 Go back to port 3000 and click SEND to check if it worked.